-Julio makes his home with his father and his mother.
-Making beds and running errands are his household duties.
+Julio lives with his father and his mother.
+At home, duties include making beds and running errands.
 His father is sometimes employed as a laborer and his mother maintains the home.
 There are 2 children in the family.

-Please remember Julio in your prayers.
-Your love and support will help him to receive the assistance he needs to grow and develop.
+Your love and support will help Julio to receive the assistance he needs to develop his potential.
+Please pray for him.

 Julio lives in the jungle community of Macas, home to approximately 20,000 residents.
 Typical houses are constructed of cement or dirt floors, wood walls and corrugated iron roofs.
 The primary ethnic group and language is Shuar.